cucerdariancatalin/SimplePrograms/README.md

 [Here](ChangingArrayType.java) you can see how a class with two arrays (the first with int values, the second with String values) is implemented in Java.
 The second array takes all the values of the first array, converts them to String type and stores them in reverse order.

+### Chocolate

+Imagine a chocolate bar.
+Remember how it is usually split into smaller bits by a special grid?

+Now think of chocolate as an N x M rectangle divided into little segments: N segments in length and M in width.
+Each segment is 1x1 and unbreakable.
+Find out whether it is possible to break off exactly K segments from the chocolate with a single straight line: vertical or horizontal.

+This task is on [JetBrains Academy](https://hyperskill.org/learn/step/2170).

+[Here](Chocolate.java) you can see the implementation of this program in Java.

 ### CodeWordCipher